Murder of Sadia Sheikh

 The honour killing of Sadia Sheikh occurred on 22 October 2007, when a 20-year-old Belgian woman of Pakistani heritage was fatally shot by her brother, an act of sororicide.
 The murder occurred in Lodelinsart, Charleroi.
-Sheikh had left her family home after her parents pressured her to marry a cousin who she had never met, later moving in with a Belgian man, but had visited to try to make peace.
-Her brother, Mudusar Sheikh, confessed to the murder in a 2011 trial, claiming that he had acted alone, but a jury pronounced all four members of the family guilty of the murder and sentenced each to prison.
-The case has been called Belgium's first honour killing trial.
+After her parents pressured her to marry a cousin she had never met, Sheikh left her family home and later moved in with a Belgian man, but she had visited in an attempt to reconcile.
+Her brother, Mudusar Sheikh, confessed to the murder during a 2011 trial, asserting that he had acted alone, but the jury found all four family members guilty and sentenced each to prison.
+This case has been recognized as Belgium's first honour killing trial.

 Background

 Born in Pakistan in 1949, Sheikh's father, Tarik Mahmood Sheikh, was himself wed by arranged marriage to her mother, Parveen Zahida.
 Tarik arrived in Belgium in 1973.
 The children were born in Brussels, and the family lived in Charleroi.

 Sheikh was a student at the Athénée Royal Vauban; and then Haute Ecole provinciale de Charleroi (HEPCUT), which merged into the Haute École provinciale de Hainaut Condorcet.

-When Sheikh's parents, who owned businesses in both Belgium and Pakistan, attempted to force her to accept an arranged marriage to a cousin she had never met in Pakistan, she instead left home to study law.
+When Sheikh's parents, who owned businesses in both Belgium and Pakistan, attempted to force her to accept an arranged marriage to a cousin she had never met in Pakistan, she left home to study law.
 She felt threatened to the point that she drew up a will at a centre for victims of domestic violence.
 Soon after, she moved in with Jean, a Belgian man her age.
-Whilst unwilling to comply with her family's demands, she had not surrendered the hope of reconciliation.
+While unwilling to comply with her family's demands, she had not surrendered the hope of reconciliation.
 On 22 October, then in her final year of law school, she visited her family in hopes of mending the rift, but instead she was shot three times.
 In the shooting, her sister Sariya Sheikh was also wounded by a bullet in the arm.